First published on March 29, 2021

 Take Friday’s Alba Party launch.
 Much has been made of the laughably Accidental Partridge-esque tone of proceedings.
 But behind the comedy, Alex Salmond’s worrying return to the Scottish political scene (is it a return if he never truly left?) is now guaranteed to destructively dominate every level of the debate, despite being fuelled entirely by self-importance and not the social justice he nauseatingly claims as his motivation.
 Hell, it’s already dominating, and he’s only been back for a weekend.

 Behind the bravado and bluster, Salmond would like us to ignore the fact he still won’t apologise to the nine women who accused him of sexual assault and attempted rape.
 Indeed, he refused to say sorry again as he launched his new pet party, despite being asked repeatedly at his conference and on Channel 4 News.
-He claimed he had been found innocent in court – actually, he was found not guilty and, in the case of with one allegation, not proven – but then skimmed, flippantly, over the vital fact that his behaviour, while not proven criminal, fell well beneath even the lowest bar we should be setting for people in positions of authority.
-He might think lying on a bed with a staffer for “sleepy cuddles”, having “consensual” intimacies with another, or grabbing aides to recreate romantic Christmas card scenes is ok because it’s not strictly illegal.
+He claimed he had been found innocent in court – actually, he was found not guilty and, in the case of one allegation, not proven – but then skimmed, flippantly, over the vital fact that his behaviour, while not proven criminal, fell well beneath even the lowest bar we should be setting for people in positions of authority.
+He might think lying on a bed with a staffer for “sleepy cuddles”, having “consensual” extramarital intimacies with another, or grabbing aides to recreate romantic Christmas card scenes is ok because it’s not strictly illegal.
 As a nation, we should disagree on the strongest possible terms.

 What really grates, however, is not just the lack of apology or the brazen disregard for the women at the centre of that case.
 No, what really rankles is that he has not, in the wake of so much upset, even considered stepping back, looking in the mirror, asking his reflection what he can really do for his country and concluding the answer might, just might, be to shut up and let someone else have a turn at the mic.